syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/navigation.md

 ---
 layout: post
 title: Keyboard and Mouse interaction | SfDateTimeEdit | Syncfusion
-description: Keyboard and Mouse interaction with SfDateTimeEdit
+description: This section describes how to navigate the field in the SfDateTimeEdit control using keyboard and mouse interaction.
 platform: WindowsForms
 control: SfDateTimeEdit
 documentation: ug